SkynetLabs/skynet-kernel/README.md

   downside of encrypting the user's choice of kernel is that the user won't instantly get the latest updates from the developer, but perhaps this is okay anyway, because we might want some sort of governance process around the idea of shipping new updates.

-+ The registry lookup needs to change the method of signature verification if the type is set to '2', we can't blindly assume the portal is malicious just because a registry entry is type 2.
+If we do this, we'll need to add the ability to upload to the bootloader, because the bootloader will need to upload an encrypted kernel for the user.

 + Modify the set of default portals.